 Recent Post: Guest Post: Better Off Without Bo

-Michal Thim is Taiwan Studies PhD student at University of Nottingham and concurrently research fellow at Prague-based think-tank Association for International Affairs (AMO).
+Michal Thim is Taiwan Studies PhD candidate at University of Nottingham and concurrently research fellow at Prague-based think-tank Association for International Affairs (AMO).
 His research interest mainly focuses on foreign, defence and security policy of Taiwan, territorial disputes in South and East China Seas, foreign policy of China, and the role of the USA in East Asia.
 His PhD research deals with Taiwan’s defence and asymmetrical defence strategies.
 He owns blog Taiwan in Perspective, follow him at @michalthim.